AdobeDocs/experience-manager-forms-cloud-service.en/help/custom-submit-action-form.md

 seo-description: You can create a custom Submit action for an adaptive forms to delay submmission and process data before submitting it to a rest endpoint, saving to a data store, and perform other custom functions.
 ---

-# Writing custom Submit action for adaptive forms{#writing-custom-submit-action-for-adaptive-forms}
+# Create a custom submit action for adaptive forms {#writing-custom-submit-action-for-adaptive-forms}

 An adaptive form provides multiple submit actions out-of-the-box (OOTB).
 A submit action specifies details of the actions to be performed on the data collected via the adaptive form.
 For example, sending data on an email.